No. 13 Wisconsin confident it will play Saturday at Michigan - WHIZ News

 There’s a possibility the Badgers might have quarterback Graham Mertz available against Michigan (1-2).
 Mertz went 20 of 21 and tied a school record by throwing five touchdown passes against Illinois in his first career start but tested positive afterward.

 The Milwaukee Journal-Sentinel has reported that Mertz’s positive test came Oct.
-24. Under Big Ten protocols, the earliest a player who tests positive can return to competition is the 21st day after the positive test.
-Saturday would be the 21st day since Oct.
+24. Players who test positive can’t play for at least 21 days under Big Ten protocols, with that 21-day period starting the day they test positive.
+Saturday’s game would come after the 21-day window for anyone who tested positive on Oct.
 24.

 “I think he’ll be able to have some practice,” Chryst said.
 “We’ll see if it’s enough practice time.
 You don’t know that.
 Each guy’s a little bit different.
 How do they handle all of it?
 We’ll kind of see on him and a couple of other guys who were kind of in that early group of it.”

-Whether Mertz plays or not, Chryst conceded that Wisconsin likely would be playing this game at far less than full strength.
+Whether Mertz plays or not, Chryst conceded that Wisconsin likely would be playing at far less than full strength.

 “We’ll have some guys probably get some snaps who three weeks ago weren’t probably in that position,” Chryst said.